angelofallars/axyl-iso/README.md

 When you boot up Axyl, you will be greeted by a welcome screen to install the OS.
 You can install right away, or just try out Axyl in the live boot.

-Axyl's default window manager is i3.
-You can install up to seven window managers from the ISO.
+i3 is Axyl's default window manager.
+You can install up to seven WMs from the ISO.

-Axyl offers several window managers:
+Axyl offers several WMs:
 - i3
 - bspwm
 - dwm